Q. What steps can I take to protect my assets from divorce? My fiance refuses to sign a premarital agreement. Can I be protected without a prenup?

-In situation (1), the community estate has acquired an interest in John's separate property home because the mortgage balance, over time, has been reduced with community dollars.
+In situation (1), which gives rise to a Moore-Marsden apportionment, the community estate has acquired an interest in John's separate property home because the mortgage balance, over time, has been reduced with community dollars.
 Jane owns one-half of the community estate.
 Although it is commonly supposed that this means that Jane is now entitled to half of the mortgage reduction from the date of marrying on, that is not exactly correct.
 However, if the principal owing has been reduced, and the value of the home has appreciated, a family law court must reimburse the community (and therefore Jane) that until the marriage unwinds, neither John nor Jane gave much thought to the potential consequences, or more likely that they held mistaken beliefs - for instance, bothmay think that Jane has no interest because she never went on title.
 How could either of them be expected to know how this works without researching the issue on-line, or consulting with a competent attorney?
 And what would cause an inquiry in the absence of an impending separation?

 In situation (2), in the case of a refinance, John sets the borrowing process in motion, gets loan approval, and a refi escrow is opened.
 A day or two before it is to close, John gets a call from the escrow officer to drop by with Jane to sign "some papers."
 Both parties are probably anxious to close the escrow - maybe they are taking money out and are buying something else, or paying off their (joint) consumer debt.
 They arrive and are handed dozens of document pages to "review" and sign and initial, "here," "here," and "here."
 One will be a transfer deed.
 That deed will say one of two things: (i) as to the property, "John, as a married man, hereby transfers, conveys, and assigns his interest to John and Jane, Husband and Wife, as community property"; or (ii) Jane, as a married woman, hereby transfers, conveys and assigns her interest to John, as a married man, as his sole and separate property."